The Netherlands’ Economic System: An Analysis

 What do the freedom indexes tell about the economic system of the Netherlands?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, the Netherlands is ranked 8th globally and 5th in Europe indicating that the country has a mostly free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, the Netherlands is ranked 10th globally with a score of 78.5, indicating that the country has a mostly free economy and is among the top 10 freest economies in the world.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the Freedom in the World 2026 index evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
 The Netherlands gets a score of 97/100, which qualifies it as Free.
 The Netherlands is a country where the government does not control what people do for political reasons, and people have the freedom to choose (what, how much, and how to produce, whether to buy or not, selling price, etc.)

 The Link Between Public Sector Employment and the Economic System of the Netherlands